 The district also uses the OnData Suite application to view reports based on PEIMS and TSDS data.
 Each week, the Program Specialist collects information on the number of special education students and the percentage of special education students for the district.
-The OnData Suite application also generates reports for limited scope audits (LSA) which the Special Education Compliance team monitors in the area of early childhood instructional arrangements.
+The OnData Suite application also generates reports for limited scope audits (LSA) which the Program Specialist monitors each week in the area of early childhood instructional arrangements.

-The Special Education Compliance team collaborates with the FBISD PEIMS Department regularly for updates to PEIMS, data standards, or attend PEIMS department professional development opportunities.
+The Program Specialist also collaborates with the FBISD PEIMS Department regularly for updates to PEIMS, data standards, or attend PEIMS department professional development opportunities.